Environment-Centric Learning Approach for Gait Synthesis in Terrestrial Soft Robots: Experimental Setup and Procedure

-Experiments for each robot-environment pair are performed using the following procedure.
-First, the robot executes five randomized Eulerian cycles and the resulting motion is recorded, as detailed in \Sec\ref{Sec:Basics}.C.
-The total experiment time for the five trials of a given robot-environment pair is determined by $t_{\text{total}} = 5m\tau$ for $m$ motion primitives with $\tau$ time constant and is $5\times(56)\times(550 \text{ ms}) = 2.6$ minutes for the \TriSoRo~and $5\times(240)\times(450 \text{ ms}) = 9.0$ minutes for the \TetraSoRo.
-These data are then processed in MATLAB to extract and sort the digraph weights as measured in the initial vertex coordinate frame.
-Second, once the edge weights of the digraph have been calculated, the translation and rotation gaits are synthesized separately using the gait synthesis algorithm, \Fig \ref{Fig:flowchart}.
+Once the edge weights of the digraph have been calculated, the translation and rotation gaits are synthesized separately using the gait synthesis algorithm, \Fig \ref{Fig:flowchart}.
 The intervals for the swept hyperparameters $\alpha_t$ and $\alpha_\theta$ are set to $[-1,1]$ to permit translation in all directions and both clockwise and counterclockwise rotation, respectively.
 Expected gait motion is then calculated for each gait and the remaining hyperparameters ($\beta$ and $\gamma$) are manually adjusted as needed to achieve useful gait motion.
 Tolerances ($\varepsilon_t$ and $\varepsilon_\theta$) are also chosen depending on the motion and size of the robot.
 Third, each gait is tested for a total of 120 motion primitives (66 seconds for the \TriSoRo~and 54 seconds for the \TetraSoRo) to give sufficient time to investigate the motion and variance of the gaits.
-Finally, the gait experiment data (robot trajectories and rotation over time) are processed and aligned to start at the same initial global orientation of the robot at the origin of the coordinate grid.
-The optimality of the optimization is explored in \Sec\ref{Sec:Results}.A.